 Later, he followed his older brother, Chōsokabe Motochika (a sengoku daimyō and twenty-first head of the Chōsokabe clan), to engage in assorted battles.
 Chikayasu supported efforts by Motochika to pacify Awa Province, conducting battles from a base at Kaifu Castle in the Kaifu District of Awa.
 In 1579, he captured Tomioka Castle from Shingai Sanetsuna.
 In addition to his military endeavors, Chikayasu excelled in diplomacy.
 In 1575, Oda Nobunaga served in a ceremonial role at the coming-of-age ceremony for Chōsokabe Nobuchika to place on Nobuchika his black-lacquered headgear known as eboshi.
 In 1580, Chikayasu crossed the Seto Inland Sea and met Nobunaga at Azuchi Castle in Ōmi Province.
-Chikayasu sought reconcilation with Miyoshi Yasunaga and the Miyoshi clan.
+Chikayasu sought reconciliation with Miyoshi Yasunaga and the Miyoshi clan.

 In the sixth month of 1582, after the demise of Nobunaga in a coup d’état known as the Honnō Temple Incident, Chikayasu contributed to the defeat of Sogō Masayasu at the Battle of Nakatomigawa, and, in 1583, attacked Kizu Castle in Awa, supporting Motochika’s aim to unify Shikoku under his control.

 Following the death of Nobunaga, Chikayasu cooperated with Shibata Katsuie and Tokugawa Ieyasu to facilitate progress in efforts to unify Shikoku.
 Letters addressed to him demonstrate that Chikayasu served as the key point of contact in the Chōsokabe clan for dealings with assorted daimyō families including the Oda, the Tokugawa, and others.
-In 1585, during the Conquest of Shikoku by Toyotomi Hideyoshi, Chikayasu defended Ushiki Castle in Awa.
+In 1585, during the Invasion of Shikoku by Toyotomi Hideyoshi, Chikayasu defended Ushiki Castle in Awa.
 After Kizu Castle fell to the Toyotomi army, Chikayasu abandoned Ushiki and returned to Tosa Province.